Will the Spurs cover the spread vs. the Clippers? Promo Codes, Betting Trends, Records ATS

 Spurs Betting Records & Stats

-- The Spurs have been victorious in two, or 16.7%, of the 12 contests they have been chosen as underdogs in this season.
+- The Spurs have been underdogs in 13 games this season and have come away with the win two times (15.4%) in those contests.

-- This season, San Antonio has won one of its six games when it is the underdog by at least +275 on the moneyline.
+- San Antonio has a record of 1-4 when it is set as the underdog by +290 or more by oddsmakers this season.

-- The moneyline set for this matchup implies San Antonio has a 26.7% chance of coming away with a victory in the contest.
+- San Antonio has an implied victory probability of 25.6% according to the moneyline set for this matchup.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!